shmcminn/AU-data-spring2021/README.md

 * Speak the language of reporters and technologists who use data to tell stories
 * Identify common problems with data and think critically about its use in news reporting

-Much of this class (and its syllabus) is based on [Rachel Shorey's Spring 2018 Digital Frameworks](https://github.com/rshorey/digitalframeworks-spring18) course at Northwestern University.
+Special thank you to [Rachel Shorey](https://github.com/rshorey/digitalframeworks-spring18) of The New York Times for contributions to this class and its syllabus.

 ### Expectations